What is Arthritis of the Spine?

 - Osteoarthritis Causes (OA)

-The most common cause of Arthritis of the spine in the case of OA is the normal wear and tear that happens to the joints in your body over the years.
-Having a family history of this condition can also be a leading cause of Arthritis, as well as an infection or injury that may speed up the process.
+The most common cause of arthritis of the spine in the case of OA is the usual wear-and-tear that happens to the joints in your body over the years.
+Having a family history of this condition can also be a leading cause of arthritis.
+In addition, infection or injury may speed up the process.
 Immense pain can be felt when the cartilage is damaged enough that there is a direct bone to bone grinding.

 - Rheumatoid Arthritis (RA) Causes

-- Aging – Age is the primary risk factor when it comes to Osteoarthritis as the wear and tear caused by the grinding together of the bones over time.
-Other types of Arthritis risks such as Rheumatoid Arthritis and Gout also increase with age.
+- Aging – Age is the primary risk factor for osteoarthritis as the wear-and-tear caused by the grinding together of the bones over time.
+Other types of arthritis risks such as rheumatoid arthritis and gout also increase with age.

-- Obesity – Obesity, or simply being overweight is also a leading risk factor when it comes to Arthritis of the spine.
+- Obesity – Being overweight also leads to an increased risk of arthritis of the spine.
 This is because the excess weight being carried and supported by your bones will put extra stress on your joints.
-The joints and bones that are most affected by being overweight include the knees, spine, and hips.
-This is generally what happens when Spondylosis occurs.
+The joints and bones most affected by being overweight include the knees, spine, and hips.
+This is generally what happens when spondylosis occurs.

-- Injuries and Infections – Having any injury directly in contact with your joints or does damage to your bones will most likely develop into Arthritis.
-Most injuries happen but are not limited to playing sports, as well as vehicular accidents.
-Contacting an infection through any of these injuries will hasten the process of you having Osteoarthritis.
+- Injuries and Infections – Having any injury directly in contact with your joints or does damage to your bones will most likely develop into arthritis.
+Most injuries happen but are not limited to playing sports and vehicular accidents.
+Contacting an infection through any of these injuries will hasten the process of osteoarthritis development.

-- Genetics – Genetics, or simply having a family history of having Arthritis of the spine will put you at risk of developing Arthritis.
-If any of your parents or any of your direct family members like grandparents or siblings have exhibited Arthritis, then you are more than likely going to experience having Arthritis at some point in your life.
+- Genetics – Genetics, or simply having a family history of having arthritis of the spine, will put you at risk of arthritis development.
+If any of your parents or any of your direct family members like grandparents or siblings have exhibited arthritis, then you are more than likely going to experience arthritis at some point in your life.

 Complications that Arise from Arthritis